 Some of us think that having a weapon available while bugging out is a definite must.
 I’m one of those people.

-How much ammo do you need in a bug out bag?
 You should have at least two extra magazines for your primary defensive weapon in a bug out bag.
 You’re not looking to get into any firefights.
 Your best option is to avoid all confrontations, even in a bug out situation.

 Thanks for supporting Ready Lifestyle!
 We participate in the Amazon associates program and other affiliate programs.
 We earn a small commission on qualifying orders at no expense to you.